FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Methods

 The final loss function is:

 with $\alpha, \beta\in [0,1]$ and $\alpha + \beta < 1$.

-The algorithm randomly initializes $f_e$ and $MLP$ (from Eqns. \ref{eqn:fsconcept} and \ref{eqn:fsrelation}, and which generates the interpretation of concept names and relation names) and minimizes $\mathcal{L}$ through gradient descent.
+The algorithm randomly initializes the two learnable components $f_e$ and $MLP$ and minimizes loss $\mathcal{L}$ through gradient descent.
 The choice of $t$-norm and $t$-conorm as well as fuzzy negation are parameters of the algorithm, and any differentiable $t$-norm and $t$-conorm \cite{van2022analyzing} can be used.
 Furthermore, the number of individuals to sample from the embedding space ($\Ind_{\Re^n}$), and the sampling strategy, are parameters of the algorithm.

-As a result of our algorithm, we generate (or approximate) one model of the input ontology $O$, by first creating distributed representations (through $f_e$) of the symbols in the signature $\Sigma$ of $O$, and then an interpretation $\I$ through the interpretation-generating function $MLP$ (as well as $a^\I = a$ for individual symbols).
+To summarize, we are able to approximate one model of the input ontology $\ontology$, by describing a membership function for arbitrary \ALC{} axioms, and then try to correct it into a satisfying logical model by optimization over our loss function.